 In any property settlement proceedings under the Act, you have a duty to make full and frank disclosure of your financial affairs, including any assets you own or have an interest in, and your financial resources.

-A failure to disclose assets, including those overseas may lead to the Australian Family Court setting aside a settlement agreement or final property order and to open up the proceedings all over again.
-This may also result in a costs order or further adjustment of how the assets were originally split.
+A failure to disclose assets, including those overseas may lead to the Australian Family Court setting aside a settlement agreement or final property order and opening up the proceedings all over again.
+This may also result in a cost order or further adjustment of how the assets were originally split.

-Proper disclosure allows the Australian Family Courts to make an order “adjusting” the property interests of the parties as between them without necessarily involving control of or exercising jurisdiction over the foreign asset.
+Proper disclosure allows the Australian Family Courts to make an order “adjusting” the property interests of the parties between them without necessarily involving the control of or exercising jurisdiction over the foreign asset.